To err is human; to tart, divine.

 15g fresh thyme leaves

-Sea salt and black pepper to taste (I like plenty)
+Ground sea salt and black pepper, to taste

 1./ First make the pastry.
 In a mixing bowl, combine the flour with a pinch of salt, then rub in the butter with your fingertips.
 You'll get a mixture that looks like breadcrumbs.
-To this add some cold water, a tablespoon at a time, mixing and pressing the dough together with your hands as you do.
-You will not need all the water -just enough to form a smooth, pliable dough.
+To this add some cold water, a tablespoon at a time, mixing and gently pressing the dough together with your hands as you do.
+You will not need all the water- just enough to form a smooth, pliable dough.
 Tip the pastry out onto a clean, floured surface and roll out with a rolling pin to an even sheet of about 3-4 mm thick.
-Press carefully into the tart dishes, trim, and refrigerate while you make the filling.
+Press carefully into 2 tart dishes, trim, and refrigerate while you make the filling.

 2./ Preheat the oven to 225 degrees Celsius.
 Heat up the olive oil in a large frying pan.
 Over a medium-high heat fry the garlic and onion with the sugar until golden and caramelised, stirring frequently.
 Add the capers and mushrooms and continue frying.
-Once the mushrooms are fully cooked, add the cream and the thyme leaves (reserving a few to top the tarts), and cook for a further 5 minutes or so.
-Sprinkle in a tablespoon of flour and stir till thickened.
+Once the mushrooms are fully cooked, add the cream and the thyme leaves and cook for a further 5 minutes or so.
+Sprinkle in a tablespoon of flour and keep cooking for another 4-5 minutes, stirring as you do.
 Season to taste and stir again.
 Take off the heat and remove your pastry cases from the fridge.

 3./ Spoon the hot mushroom filling into the tart cases.
-Bake for 10 minutes at 225 degrees Celsius, then another 20 minutes or so at 200, or until the tarts are golden and caramelised on top.
+Bake for 10 minutes at 225 degrees Celsius, then for another 20 minutes at 200, or until the tarts are golden and caramelised on top.
+All ovens vary, so keep an eye on yours.

-4./ Top the tarts with more thyme and serve hot or leave to cool and refrigerate.
+4./ Serve the tarts hot or leave to cool and refrigerate.
+Enjoy.